-Most men go all the way to their grave without ever realizing the purpose of their lives.
+Most men go all the way to their graves without ever realizing the purpose of their lives.
 I discovered mine the day my voice broke.

 It started on a winter weekend.
 I woke up late and came downstairs into the too-bright family kitchen, rubbing my eyes.